-See Notes 13and 24 to the financial statements for disclosures of related accounting policies, judgement, estimates and balances.
+See Notes 12, 13 and 22 to the financial statements for disclosures of related accounting policies, judgements, estimates and balances.

-The key audit matter

-Loans and advances to customers amounted to \$1,487 million for the Group and \$1,372 million for the Company.
-Investment securities amounted to \$626 million for the Group and \$626 million for the Company.

-Impairment is calculated based on an expected loss model, which the Group estimates on both an individual and a collective basis.
-This calculation entails a considerable level of judgment as this is a subjective and complex estimate.

-The key areas requiring greater management judgement include the significant uncertainty associated with the assumptions used in the estimation in respect of the timing and measurement of expected credit losses (ECL) include:
+How the matter was addressed in our The key audit matter audit The primary procedures we performed to Loans and advances to customers amounted address this key audit matter. to \$1,347 million for the Group and \$1,199 million for the Company.
+Investment securities amounted to \$979 million for the Group and Control testing \$979 million for the Company.
+Impairment is calculated based on an expected main controls in the following key areas: loss model, which the Group estimates on both an individual and a collective basis.
+This Development and approval of calculation entails a considerable level of judgment as this is a subjective and complex framework, the estimate.
+The key areas requiring greater management expected loss. judgement include the significant uncertainty associated with the assumptions used in the Identification of the methods and estimation in respect of the timing and measurement of expected credit losses (ECL) include: determine the macroeconomic

-- Allocation of assets to stage 1, 2, or 3 on a timely basis using criteria in accordance with IFRS 9 considering the impact of COVID-19 and related government support measures, such as payment deferrals, on customer behaviours. - Accounting interpretations, modelling assumptions and data used to build and run the model that calculate the ECL considering the impact of COVID-19 on model performance and any additional data to be considered in the ECL calculation.
+- Allocation of assets to stage 1, 2, or 3 on a timely basis using criteria in accordance with IFRS 9 considering the impact of COVID-19 on customer behaviours. - Accounting interpretations, modelling assumptions and data used to build and run the model that calculate the ECL considering the impact of COVID-19 on model performance and any additional data to be considered in the ECL calculation.
 These assumptions are in relation to the probability of default (PD), loss given default (LGD) and exposures at default (EAD).